fsantanna-no/ce0-old/README.md

 The value `Nil` corresponds to the null subtype of all recursive types.

-A subtype predicate sufixes a value with `.`, a subtype identifier, and `?`.
+A predicate checks if the value of a type is of one of its subtypes.
-It checks if the value of a type is one of its subtypes:
+It sufixes the value with a dot `.`, a subtype identifier, and a question mark `?`:

 ```
 type Member {